“Stop doing that, or I’ll call the police”, “Don’t go there, or a monster will get you”.

-It webs’t Oliver to convince her of course.
+It wasn’t Oliver to convince her, of course.
 Emily felt strong because she now knew that what the care giver said was wrong and she now had the tools to respond.

-It was an amazing lesson for everybody involved (including the kids club, which I reluctantly decided to use again because the kids wanted to), and it made me realise once more what a huge difference there is between a nursery that uses “traditional ways” (rewards for good behaviours, punishments for bad ones, empty threats, fear as a control technique…) and one that is based on respect for the child, honesty, positive discipline and gentle education (like any traditional Montessori school).
+It was an amazing lesson for everybody involved (hopefully also for the kids club, which I reluctantly decided to use again because the kids wanted to), and it made me realise once more what a huge difference there is between a nursery that uses “traditional ways” (rewards for good behaviours, punishments for bad ones, empty threats, fear as a control technique…) and one that is based on respect for the child, honesty, positive discipline and gentle education (like any traditional Montessori school).